MacAdminsIndia/CodeofConduct/SPONSOR_TECHNICAL_WORKSHOP_TERMS.md

 ## 1. About Sponsor Technical Workshops

 Mac Admins India Sponsor Technical Workshops are **free technical workshops and training sessions independently organised and delivered by eligible sponsors of Mac Admins India Connect** and promoted to the Mac Admins India community.

 These workshops are intended to provide practical, meaningful technical learning opportunities for Apple IT professionals while recognising and supporting organisations that contribute to Mac Admins India and Mac Admins India Connect.

 Mac Admins India's primary role is to **promote eligible workshops to the community**.
 Unless specifically agreed otherwise, Mac Admins India is not the organiser, training provider, registration provider, venue provider, or operator of these workshops.

 ## 2. Eligibility

 Sponsor Technical Workshop promotional support is available **only to eligible sponsors of Mac Admins India Connect**.

 Mac Admins India reserves the right to review and approve a proposed workshop before promoting it through official community channels.

 Sponsorship does not automatically guarantee approval of every proposed workshop.

+Eligibility to request promotional support applies to the applicable Mac Admins India Connect sponsorship cycle and does not create an ongoing entitlement to future promotional support.

 ## 3. Free Workshops Only

 Mac Admins India will support and promote Sponsor Technical Workshops under this program **only when participation is completely free for attendees**.

 The workshop must not require attendees to pay: